NREL/WaterTAP3/watertap3/docs/source/unit_models/tri_media_filtration.rst

 Electricity Intensity
 ------------------------

-Electricity intensity is fixed at 0.00045 kWh/m3 from the below reference.
+Electricity intensity is fixed at 0.00045 kWh/m3 from Bukhary et al. (2019).

 References
 ______________